sonjay97/100DaysOfCode/README.md

 ### Day Eight:
 - A program that prints triangles made out of "*" but using recursion instead of nested for loops!
 - much wow

+### Day Nine:
+- How much do you know about Object Oriented Programming?
+- This is a basic exercise in OOP that demonstrates how different classes can be given different attributes and functions to virtually make a program do     anything you need it to!
+- incredible